• Skip to main content

 Step 2

-With the food processor running, gradually 1/2 cup of olive oil and process until smooth.
+With the food processor running, gradually add the olive oil and process until smooth.

 Step 3

-Transfer the pesto to a bowl and stir in 1/2 cup grated Parmesan cheese.
+Transfer the pesto to a bowl and stir in the grated Parmesan cheese.
 Season with salt and pepper.

 Recipe Notes

-• Add a squirt or two of lemon juice for an added touch of freshness.
+• Add a squirt or two of lemon juice or lemon zest for an added touch of freshness.

-• For those of you with nut allergies, replace the nuts in the recipe with 3 tablespoons grated Pecorino Romano cheese!
+• For a nut-free pesto recipe, replace the nuts in the recipe with 3 tablespoons grated Pecorino Romano cheese!

-Homemade pesto will last for 5-7 days when stored in an air-tight container in the refrigerator.
+Homemade pesto will last for up to 7 days when stored in an airtight container in the refrigerator.

 Can You Freeze Pesto

 One of the things I love about pesto is that it freezes great!
-Pour it into an ice cube tray and freeze until sold.
+Pour it into ice cube trays and freeze until solid.
 Place the cubes into resealable bags and freeze for up to 6 months.
-It can also be frozen when store in a glass jar for up to 9 months.
+It can also be frozen when stored in a glass jar for up to 9 months.

 Uses For Pesto

-Probably my FAVORITE thing about pesto is that it is so versatile!
-It goes well with so many different foods.
+Probably my favorite thing about pesto is that it is so versatile!
+It pairs well with a variety of foods.
 Here are a few ideas to get you started:

 • Use it as a spread on your next sandwich or wrap.